 From artists to illustrators, photographers, writers, and publishers, American History is filled with adventurous characters who set out to document the events, people, and scenes that made this country grand.
-In many cases, these individuals often braved the elements, dangerous conditions, and battlegrounds to document their experiences, travels, and views, in illustrations, written materials, and photographs.
+In many cases, these individuals often braved the elements, dangerous conditions, and battlegrounds to document their experiences, travels, and views in illustrations, written materials, and photographs.

 “American history is longer, larger, more various, more beautiful, and more terrible than anything anyone has ever said about it.”

-— James Aurthur Baldwin
+— James Arthur Baldwin